4kbt/PlateWash/README.md

 Eotwash
 =======

-This repository contains the analysis code needed to generate the PlateWash data analysis and Charlie's thesis.
+This repository contains the analysis code needed to generate the PlateWash data analysis and Charlie Hagedorn's thesis.

 To use this code: clone the repository.
-Then, get the data from Charlie, and store it in ~/PWData/ (or alter the root Makefile to point at it).
+Get the data (<= 46 GB) and store it in ~/PWData/ (or alter the root Makefile to point at it).
+Our group has not yet authorized the release of our data into the wild; if we make it publicly accessible, this file will be updated.
+Interested parties should contact Charlie Hagedorn ( cah49@uw.edu ) or Jens Gundlach ( gundlach@npl.washington.edu ).

 Once installation is complete, executing 'make' in the project directory will do exactly that.
 The thesis will appear in thesis/thesis.pdf .
-Present execution time on Charlie's computer (using 3 out of 4 cores at 3 GHz) is 98 minutes.
+Execution time for the unblinded code (on an Intel(R) Core(TM) i5-3330 CPU, 8GB RAM) is less than nine days.
+Bootstrapped simulated annealing is slow.
+The rest of the code executes in a few hours.

-This should execute on any linux box running GNU octave (3.6.4) with octave-forge, GNU make (3.81), LyX (2.0.6), GNU awk (4.0.1), GNU sed (4.2.2), and gnuplot (4.6 patch 4).
+This should execute on any linux box running GNU octave (3.8.2) with octave-forge, GNU make (4.0), LyX (2.1.2), GNU awk (4.1.1), GNU sed (4.2.2), and gnuplot (4.6 patch 6).
 The octave-forge installation may need to be a Debian one (see path curiosities in initializeOctave.).
+The reference system is the newly-released Debian Jessie, which went stable the day after unblinding began.
+The forthcoming thesis will contain a complete accounting of every package on the unblinding computer.

-The only correct way to execute code is through `make`, not with octave/gnuplot.
-Using make `.INTERACT` will yield a persistent shell (see Makefile.inc) for debugging.
+Because paths are delicately configured, the only correct way to execute code is through `make`, not with octave/gnuplot.
+Using make `.INTERACT` will yield a persistent Octave shell (see Makefile.inc) for debugging.

-Presently functional (incomplete list):

-* Calibration

-* Run analysis of the science data set

-* Bootstrapped fitting of yukawa potentials and of arbitrary forms.

-* Newtonian simulation code is present, works.
-WashCycle branch does computations for Matt, Krishna, and Will.

-* Thesis generation. 'make dissertation' is functional.

-* Systematics are partially handled.
-Magnetic, Thermal, Electrical, etc. are working.
+This code is not beautiful, but it works.
+Constructive criticism is especially encouraged, even more so if you have a patch/pull request.

+Please consult the LICENSE file for details regarding code reuse.